aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export XPS to XLSB via Java" h2="Convert XPS file to XLSB by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to integrate XPS to XLSB conversion feature in their Java applications.
+This suite of APIs includes Aspose.PDF for Java and Aspose.Cells for Java.

+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to render XPS to XLSX.
+It provides a wide range of features to manipulate PDF documents such as creating, editing, converting, and printing PDF documents.
+It also supports a variety of formats such as PDF, XPS, HTML, and SVG.

+Aspose.Cells for Java is a powerful spreadsheet programming API that enables developers to convert XLSX to XLSB.
+It provides a wide range of features to manipulate spreadsheets such as creating, editing, formatting, and printing spreadsheets.
+It also supports a variety of formats such as XLSX, XLSB, XLSM, and CSV.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XPS to XLSB conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XPS to XLSX.
-In the second step, you can convert XLSX to XLSB by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate XPS to XLSB conversion feature in their Java applications.
+The two-step process involves rendering XPS to XLSX using Aspose.PDF for Java and then converting XLSX to XLSB using Aspose.Cells for Java.
+This process is simple and efficient and can be used to quickly and easily convert XPS to XLSB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}